 - Reference to contracts being executed in conjunction with the note, if any.

 Our business lawyers hear from business owners and individuals regularly who neglected to spend the money to obtain a properly drafted promissory note and are thereafter forced to spend thousands of dollars in litigation costs.
 Some contracts, like promissory notes, don’t have to be 20 pages long to carry a great deal of legal force.
 When lending or borrowing money, don’t forgo the formalities—get it in writing.
-The trusted attorneys at Gehres Law Group have the expertise to protect clients from unwanted disputes and lawsuits.
+The trusted attorneys at Gehres Law Library have the expertise to protect clients from unwanted disputes and lawsuits.
 If a dispute has arisen, our business litigation lawyers work aggressively to protect clients’ interests.
 Call or write us today for a free evaluation.